muppet3000/homeassistant-grott/docs/prerequisites.md

 4. [Home Assistant MQTT Broker](docs/setup/homeassistant-mqtt-broker.md)

 # Alternative setup
 For those of you familiar with Docker and/or docker-compose you can configure all of the above with a simple docker-compose.yml file which will bring up the entire stack (including home-assistant as well if you want).
-You can follow this guide instead......
-TODO - Add docker-compose guide
+You can follow this guide instead: [docker-compose guide](docs/setup/docker-compose-guide.md)